FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/inputs.md

 # Receiving Encrypted Inputs

-Receiving encrypted inputs from users is a straight-forward part of writing confidential smart contracts:
+One key aspects of writing confidential smart contract is receiving encrypted inputs from users:

 ```sol